What to do in the garden in February

 Look after strawberries

-Strawberries are a hardy perennial, which means by late winter they can look a bit tired.
+Strawberries are a hardy perennial, and by late winter, they can look a bit tired.
 This is a good time to remove the old brown foliage to encourage fresh growth and to let in more light.
-This also reduces disease and more air circulation, which helps to keep botrytis at bay later in the year.
+This also reduces disease and increases air circulation, which helps to keep botrytis at bay later in the year.

 If you want to get an early crop of Strawberries cloche them later this month/early March, but remember to water under the cloches periodically.